 All I can say is, thank you.
 Thank you for reading, thank you for Tweeting and thank you for your feedback.
 I feel proud, humbled and a bit confused.

 All this has prompted me to compile a Top 10 of my own personal most influential education blogs.
-This is just my opinion and in no way reflects any reality other than the one in my head.
+They are in no particular order and this is just my opinion; it in no way reflects any reality other than the one currently in my head.
 These are the blogs that at this moment in time are the ones I visit and reference most frequently and look forward to reading most assiduously.
 The fact that none of them are in Onalytica’s list speaks for itself.

 1. Full-on Learning – Zoë Elder’s repository of simple but very effective and practical ideas for teaching